TheButterfish/HairModdingPlus/README.md

 ## Compatibility
 Should be compatible with most mods, unless they skip RenderPawnInternal or ResolveAllGraphics.<br>

-Patched to be compatible with [Facial Stuff](https://steamcommunity.com/workshop/filedetails/?id=818322128) and [Gradient Hair](https://steamcommunity.com/sharedfiles/filedetails/?id=1687053679).<br>
+Patched to be compatible with [Gradient Hair](https://steamcommunity.com/sharedfiles/filedetails/?id=1687053679) and [Babies And Children 1.2](https://steamcommunity.com/sharedfiles/filedetails/?id=2373187996).<br>
-Also makes those two mods compatible with each other.<br>
+Also patched to work with [Facial Stuff](https://steamcommunity.com/workshop/filedetails/?id=818322128), but since it has not been updated for 1.2 your mileage may vary.<br>
 Secondary hair color is selectable with [Prepare Carefully](https://steamcommunity.com/sharedfiles/filedetails/?id=735106432) (select "Hair Color 2" from the dropdown).

 Safe to add or remove from existing saves.